 Marks & Spencer

 Like Debenhams, M&S does a really good job of hiding its gorgeous clothes among mounds of froth and ruffles and Werther’s Originals trousers.
-I have two dresses from them for this summer, one I wore for the Comedy Women in Print prize and received so many compliments (followed by: “Marksies?
+I have two summer dresses from them for this year, one I wore for the Comedy Women in Print prize and received so many compliments (followed by: “Marksies?
 Really?” and…

 … this one.
 It costs £15 and I have never taken it off.
 Well, I have, but you know what I mean.
 It is comfy, casual and yet smart for the office, too.
 I’m thinking of getting a wee belt for it, but it looks great without one too.
 (It’s the one I wore for the first KnowYourMenopause posterselfie.)

-Yes, it’s a Holly Loves… dress which would usually put me off (star collabs never make me want to buy something.
+Yes, it’s a Holly Loves… summer dress which would usually put me off (star collabs never make me want to buy something.
 Quite the opposite, to be honest.)
 However, this dress looks beautiful for a summer’s day out or a nice lunch on a verandah.